 How Long Do Pumpkin Seeds Last?

 A homemade batch of pumpkin seeds won’t last as long as a store-bought one; they’ll stay fresh for roughly a week in the pantry when stored correctly.
-If you store them in the fridge, they’ll last for 1 to 2 months.
+They’ll last for 1 to 2 months if you store them in the fridge.

 Once you open the package, the speed at which they become rancid will naturally increase, so how long they last will depend on how you store them.